uptrain-ai/uptrain/README.md

 # Key Features:

-1. Data-secure: All the evaluations and analysis run locally on your system, ensuring that the data never leaves your secure environment (except for LLM calls while using model grading checks)
+1. **Data-secure**: All the evaluations and analysis run locally on your system, ensuring that the data never leaves your secure environment (except for LLM calls while using model grading checks)

-2. Configure your own evaluation LLM.
-We allow you to use any of OpenAI, Anthropic, Mistral, Azure's Openai endpoints or open-source LLMs hosted on Anyscale to be used as evaluator.
+2. **Experiment with different embedding models** like text-embedding-3-large/small, text-embedding-3-ada, baai/bge-large, etc. UpTrain supports HuggingFace models, Replicate endpoints, or custom models hosted on your endpoint.

-3. Cost-effective: By leveraging model grading and introducing an 'Unclear' grade, we are able to leverage GPT-3.5-turbo-1106 as the default evaluator and get high quality yet cost effective scores.
+3. **Cost-effective**: By leveraging model grading and introducing an 'Unclear' grade, we are able to leverage GPT-3.5-turbo-1106 as the default evaluator and get high quality yet cost effective scores.

-4. Experiment with different embedding models like text-embedding-3-large/small, text-embedding-3-ada, baai/bge-large, etc. UpTrain supports HuggingFace models, Replicate endpoints, or custom models hosted on your endpoint.
+4. You can **perform root cause analysis** on cases with either negative user feedback or low evaluation scores to understand which part of your LLM pipeline is giving suboptimal results.
+Check out the supported RCA templates.

+5. **Configure your own evaluation LLM**: We allow you to use any of OpenAI, Anthropic, Mistral, Azure's Openai endpoints or open-source LLMs hosted on Anyscale to be used as evaluator.

-5. UpTrain provides tons of ways to customize evaluations.
+6. UpTrain provides tons of ways to **customize evaluations**.
 You can customize evaluation method (chain of thought vs classify), few shot examples, add scenario description, as well as create custom evaluators.

-6. You can perform root cause analysis on cases with either negative user feedback or low evaluation scores to understand which part of your LLM pipeline is giving suboptimal results.
-Check out the supported RCA templates.

-7. Support for 100+ operators such as BLEU, ROUGE, Embeddings Similarity,
+7. Support for **50+ operators** such as BLEU, ROUGE, Embeddings Similarity, Exact match, etc.

 ### Coming Soon:

-1. Experiment Dashboards: Coming soon
+1. Experiment Dashboards
-2. Collaborate with your team: Coming soon
+2. Collaborate with your team
-3. Embedding visualization via UMAP and Clustering: Coming soon
+3. Embedding visualization via UMAP and Clustering
-4. Pattern recognition among failure cases: Coming soon
+4. Pattern recognition among failure cases
-5. Automated improvement suggestions: Coming soon
+5. Prompt improvement suggestions

 # Pre-built Evaluations We Offer 📝